bashman4u84/zone01-Piscine/checkpoint_solutions_batch_1.md

-# Checkpoint Solutions: Batch 1
+# Checkpoint Solutions: Batch 1 (Revised)

-This document contains programming questions, solutions, and explanations for checkpoints 1-5.
+This document contains programming questions, solutions, and detailed, beginner-friendly explanations of the code for checkpoints 1-5.

 ---